Exclusive: Fox nears firm bid for Sky via scheme of arrangement - sources

 However, the mean average of 22 analysts polled by Thomson Reuters currently price Sky at GBP 10.31.

+"It would be nice to have a bit more but obviously Fox are holding all the cards - we are being pragmatic on this one."

+Sky's spokesperson said the company held an investor day less than two months ago that gave investors a comprehensive insight in to the company and its growth plans.
+"The market took a view and fully priced in these opportunities prior to the possible offer", the person said.

-Fachinger said he expected Murdoch to push through a deal "whatever it costs" after his failed 2011 attempt to buy Sky through his News Corp (NWSA.O) business.
+Fachinger said he expected Murdoch to push through a deal "whatever it costs" after his failed 2011 attempt.

 That attempt provoked uproar among some UK politicians, who said it would give the billionaire owner of The Sun and The Times newspapers too much control over the country's media.